poult-lab/daily-word/english_words_ learning.md

 01.speculative /ˈspekjələtɪv/

-[adj] Calls grow to prevent speculative homebuying by foreigners.
+[adj] Calls grow to prevent speculative homebuying by foreigners./ A speculative estimate of [NewJeans](https://www.allkpop.com/artisttag/NewJeans)' contract termination fee has surfaced via [Min Hee Jin](https://www.allkpop.com/artisttag/min-hee-jin)'s past **KakaoTalk** conversations with **ADOR**'s former deputy CEOs.

 "done in the hope of making a profit but involving the risk of losing money"